 Good monitoring is vital for a healthy microservice biome.
 But knowing what to monitor isn’t always obvious.
 Luckily for us, many organizations are sharing their experiences!
 You owe it to your services to spend some time perusing Site Reliability Engineering which is filled with wisdom.
 For example, Rob Ewaschuk identifies the Four Golden Signals: Latency, Traffic, Errors and Saturation.

 The Golden Signals can indeed provide insights into parts of your system that could benefit from independent scalability.
 Over time, you will gather priceless intelligence about the actual usage patterns of your application discovering what is normal (green), what values send a warning about future issues (yellow) and what thresholds are critical requiring immediate intervention (red).
 Look for areas with significant traffic or where latency exceeds your requirements.
 Keeping a close eye on saturation and error rates will also help you find the bottlenecks in your system.

-Metrics shouldn’t be a hand rolled solution, take advantage of tools like Pivotal Cloud Foundry Metrics, Dynatrace, New Relic and others.
+Metrics shouldn’t be a hand-rolled solution, so take advantage of tools like VMware Aria Operations for Applications, Dynatrace, New Relic, and others.
 Spring Boot Actuator supports a number of monitoring systems out of the box.
 Actuator includes a number of built in endpoints that can be individually enabled or disabled and of course you can always add your own.